<?xml version="1.0" encoding="UTF-8"?>

 <title>The Ludologist</title>

-<atom:link href="http://www.jesperjuul.net/ludologist/feed" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.jesperjuul.net/ludologist/feed/" rel="self" type="application/rss+xml" />

-<description>My name is Jesper Juul, and I am a ludologist [Noun.
-Video Game Researcher].
+<description>My name is Jesper Juul, and I am a Ludologist [researcher of the design, meaning, culture, and politics of games].
 This is my blog on game research and other important things.</description>

 <language>en-US</language>